Effects of climate change on plant biodiversity: Effects of temperature

 One common hypothesis among scientists is that the warmer an area is, the higher the plant diversity.
 This hypothesis can be observed in nature, where higher plant biodiversity is often located at certain latitudes (which often correlates with a specific climate/temperature).
 Plant species in montane and snowy ecosystems are at greater risk for habitat loss due to climate change.
 The effects of climate change are predicted to be more severe in mountains of northern latitude.
+Heat and drought as a result of climate change has been found to severely impact tree mortality rates, putting forest ecosystems at high risk.
+Globally speaking, one-third of the world’s land area is forested.
+Forests play an important role in combating climate change because they absorb significant volumes of carbon dioxide.
+They account for 80-90% of all plant biomass on Earth, giving them a tremendous natural capacity to store carbon.
+Forests are critical in order to adapt and mitigate the effects of climate change, without them our planet would most likely become warmer and drier faster.